TIP OF THE WEEK: Everything and the kitchen sink as a service: Trends an IT asset manager should be aware of

 Hybrid Multicloud solutions

-Establishing the inevitable in cease in cloud adoption, customers look at hybrid or multicloud environments and possibilities suiting their needs in the most cost-efficient way and best fit for purpose.
+Establishing the inevitable increase in cloud adoption, customers look at hybrid or multicloud environments and possibilities suiting their needs in the most cost-efficient way and best fit for purpose.
 Publishers seem to have accepted this multicloud strategy as some key.
 Publishers already announced solutions that allow customers to run parts of the same workload in different cloud environments.
 Publishers want to make sure they get their piece of the pie.

 Multicloud strategies will allow customers to operate in a cloud-agnostic way and make use of different clouds fulfilling their needs.
 As customers may use different clouds or cloud-solutions in parallel, recording, optimising and managing the cloud will become an even bigger challenge relating to ITAM since all environments should be managed and maintained seamlessly.